 Revenue is the amount receivable by the Group in the ordinary course of business with outside customers for the Group's products and for ancillary goods provided, excluding value added tax and trade discounts.
 Sale of goods is recognised when the Group has transferred to the buyer the significant risks and rewards of ownership, which is generally when the customer has taken undisputed delivery of the goods.
 The Group acts as principal for all revenues and its terms throughout the different sectors are identical.
-The Group acts as the European distributor for Bio-Cide International and incurs all the significant risks and rewards of ownership, whilst accepting the costs buying, storing (including insurance) and distributing the relevant stock holding.
+The Group acts as the European distributor for Bio-Cide International and incurs all the significant risks and rewards of ownership, such as sole rights to the revenue and associated profits, whilst accepting the costs of buying, storing (including insurance) and distributing the relevant stock holding.